moysklad/api-remap-1.2-doc-in/source/includes/documents/_counterpartyadjustment.md

 ### Change balance adjustment

-Request to update the balance adjustment of the counterparty with the specified id.
+Request to update the balance adjustment of the counterparty with the specified ID.
 In the body of the request, you can specify only those fields that need to be changed in the Adjustment of the balance of the counterparty, except for those that are marked `Read-only` in the description of [Attributes of Balance Adjustment](../documents/#transactions-balance-adjustment).